michaelkolesidis/emoji-minesweeper/README.md

 Lastly, we should mention the concept of **chording**.
 When an uncovered square with a number has exactly the correct number of adjacent squares flagged, left-clicking or middle-clicking it will uncover all unmarked adjacent squares.
 It is a basic technique that allows players to clear squares using flags, and the reason why flagging styles are often more efficient than non-flagging ones.

+### Keyboard Mode

+On desktop, press *K* to toggle keyboard mode.
+Every square displays its cell number; unopened cells show the number normally, while flagged cells and opened numbered cells keep a dimmed number so you can still target them.
+Type a cell number, then press *Enter* to open that square.
+If the addressed square is already open and numbered, *Enter* attempts a chord.
+Type a cell number and press *F* to flag or unflag that square.
+Press *Esc* to clear the typed number if you make a mistake.
+While keyboard mode is active, number keys are used for cell entry, so *1*, *2*, *3*, and *4* do not change levels.

 ### Summary

 - **Left-click** to open a square